Kotlin/kotlinx.coroutines/docs/topics/coroutines-and-channels.md

 ### Run the code

-The program loads the contributors for all of the repositories under the given organization (named “kotlin” by default).
+The program loads the contributors for all of the repositories under the given organization (named "kotlin" by default).
 Later you'll add logic to sort the users by the number of their contributions.

 1. Open the `src/contributors/main.kt` file and run the `main()` function.
 You'll see the following window: